RectifiedHR: Enable Efficient High-Resolution Synthesis via Energy Rectification: Experiments

 \subsection{Ablation Study}

 To evaluate the effectiveness of each module in our method, we conduct both quantitative experiments (Tab.~\ref{tab:ab_quantitative}) and qualitative experiments (Fig.~\ref{fig:ablation}).
-The metric computation follows the procedure described in Supplementary~\ref{sec:A_7}.
-All hyperparameters are set according to Sec.~\ref{sec:setup}.
+The metric computation and all hyperparameter settings follow Sec.~\ref{sec:setup}.
 Additionally, in scenarios without energy rectification, the classifier-free guidance hyperparameter $\omega$ is fixed at 5.
-For simplicity, this section mainly compares the $FID_{c}$ metric at the $4096 \times 4096$ resolution.
+For simplicity, this section compares the $FID_{c}$ at the $4096 \times 4096$ resolution.

 Comparing Method B in Tab.\ref{tab:ab_quantitative} with Ours, the $FID_c$ increases from 35.718 to 80.733 without noise refresh.
 As shown in Fig.~\ref{fig:ablation}c vs. Fig.~\ref{fig:ablation}e, this performance drop is due to the failure in generating correct semantic structures caused by the absence of noise refresh.
 Fig.~\ref{fig:ablation}d and Fig.~\ref{fig:ablation}e highlight the critical role of energy rectification in enhancing fine details.
 Comparing Method C in Tab.~\ref{tab:ab_quantitative} with Ours, the $FID_c$ rises sharply from 35.718 to 141.422 without energy rectification, demonstrating that energy decay severely degrades generation quality.
 This underscores the importance of energy rectification—despite its simplicity, it yields significant improvements.
 Comparing Method D in Tab.~\ref{tab:ab_quantitative} with Ours, the $FID_c$ improves from 145.472 to 35.718, revealing that directly resizing the latent is ineffective.
 This confirms that noise refresh is indispensable and cannot be replaced by naïve latent resizing.
+We also conduct ablation studies on the hyperparameters related to Eq.~\ref{eqa6} and Eq.~\ref{eqa8}, with detailed results provided in Sec.~\ref{sec:A.4}.